How To Register Death in East Sussex

 When Does An East Sussex Death Need To Be Registered?

-Normally within 5 days unless the Coroner is investigating the circumstances relating to the death.
-This 5 day period may be extended to 14 days in certain circumstances.
+Normally this will be within 5 days unless the Coroner is investigating the circumstances relating to the death.
+This 5 day period can be extended to 14 days in certain circumstances.

 Who Must Register The Death in East Sussex?